 As with adversity, children need to understand that failure is a part of life.
 Nothing in life is easy and as a result, we fail.
 The important thing is to learn from our mistakes and develop our weaknesses into our strength.

-Smith suggests that parents should share some their own failure as well as examples of how they bounced back from them.
-In the end, the goal is make sure kids know that to get back on the horse, they'll have to fall off first.
+Smith suggests that parents should share some of their own failure as well as examples of how they bounced back from them.
+In the end, the goal is to make sure kids know that to get back on the horse, they’ll have to fall off first.

 6. Teach the importance of teamwork